Humpback Whales Banding Together in Bizarre “Super-Groups”

 "[N]o such dense feeding aggregations have been reported elsewhere in low or mid latitudes during Southern Hemisphere humpback whale migrations.
 Indeed, aggregations of whales of this size have seldom been reported in the literature, with 'large' groups often numbering in the range of 10 to 20 or less," Findlay further explained.

 There are a few other weird things going on with the humpbacks, too.
 For starters, they weren't even normally supposed to be in South Africa in the summer months; that's when they usually make their way all the way south to Antarctica.
-Further, despite heavy whaling that endangered their population in the 19th and 20th century, humpback populations have made a dramatic and mostly unexplained comeback in recent years, potentially influencing their feeding habits and migration patterns.
+Further, despite heavy whaling that endangered their population in the 19th and 20th century, humpback populations have made a dramatic and comeback in recent years, potentially influencing their feeding habits and migration patterns.